prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 <HeaderBadgesWidget />

 Prysm can be installed on Windows, GNU/Linux, and MacOS systems with Docker.
-We use [Bazel](https://bazel.build) to push minimal Docker images to a registry.
+We use [Bazel](https://bazel.build) to push preconfigured Docker images to a publicly accessible Google Cloud container registry.

 :::tip Not familiar with docker?
 Try our quickstart